star-hengxing/libuipc/README.md

 | [Python](https://www.python.org/downloads/)   | >=3.10       | build system    | system install |
 | [Vcpkg](https://github.com/microsoft/vcpkg)   | >=2024.04.26 | package manager | git clone      |

 The following dependencies are 3rd-party libraries that we use in the project.
-Don't worry, most of them will be automatically installed by vcpkg.
+Don't worry, most of them will be automatically installed by Vcpkg.

 | Name                                   | Version | Usage                                               | Import         |
 | -------------------------------------- | ------- | --------------------------------------------------- | -------------- |